BerriAI/litellm-agent-sdk/README.md

 ## CLI (`@litellm/agent-cli`)

-An Ollama-style terminal CLI lives in `cli/`.
+A terminal CLI lives in `cli/`.
 Install it separately — no CLI deps bleed into the SDK.

 ```
 npm i -g @litellm/agent-cli